-If you’re worried you won’t be able to figure out whether your condo meets Fannie and Freddie standards, don’t be — Shaud says it’s the job of your mortgage lender to determine whether your condo is eligible for a traditional home loan, so you can sit back and let them do the work.
+Do not worry about whether your property meets Fannie Mae and Freddie Mac standards.
+Shaud says it’s the job of your mortgage lender to determine whether your condo is eligible for a traditional home loan, so you can sit back and let them do the work.

-In the meantime, there are plenty of steps you should be taking to prepare for your refinance:
+In the meantime, there are plenty of things to do to prepare for your refinance:

-Is this refinance even worth the trouble?
-Shaud says you need to have a clear reason.
-Can you qualify for a lower interest rate that would help you save money over the long run?
-Are you looking for a lower monthly payment?
-Do you want to trade in your 30-year mortgage for one that will be paid off in 15 years instead?
-Ask yourself what your benefit is before you take steps to refinance.
+Is a refinance worth the trouble?
+Shaud says you should have a clear reason.
+Can you lower your interest and save money over time?
+Can you get a lower monthly payment?
+Do you want to pay off your loan in 15 instead of 30 years?
+Ask what benefit you want before refinancing.